 One of the clearest indications is when the fans on your console start making a lot of noise.
 This can indicate that they are having to work particularly hard.
 You probably don't need to worry if the fan does this for a few moments.
 But if it becomes persistent background noise, you might want to start paying attention.

 Another more subtle clue can be if you start experiencing performance issues.
-Graphical glitches, frame drops, slow loading times can all suggest your console may be getting too warm.
+Graphical glitches, frame drops, and slow loading times can all suggest your console may be getting too warm.
 Of course, these are often caused by other issues, so it's a little harder to determine.
 But it's something to bear in mind if this starts happening to you.

 Finally, if your Xbox shows you a message saying that the console is getting too warm, don't ignore it.
 This is a clear sign that things are getting too hot.
 And it's best to take action immediately to allow your Series X to cool down again.

-Is the Xbox Series X Overheating Dangerous?
+Is the Xbox Series X overheating dangerous?

 Ideally, you don't want to trash your expensive Series X console.
 So taking the preventative measures we suggested will minimise this risk.
-But if you've already got into hot water, then follow our tips on cooling things down instead.
+But if you've already got into hot water, follow our tips on cooling things down instead.